SaneelDaniel/sp21-172-go-team/README.md

 ## { Cashiers App }

+In order to run the front end , first type `cd final-frontend`.

+Run `npm install` and then `npm run start`
-In order to run the front end , first cd into frontend-final Front End managed by Martin Vladimirov, and backend managed by Taarush Vemulapalli
+Front End managed by Martin Vladimirov, and backend managed by Taarush Vemulapalli

 ## { Online Store & Backoffice Help Desk }